RamaLingeswaraRao950/VoiceCast/README.md

 ## 📌 Features :--
 - ✅ Converts text to speech using Google TTS
 - 🔊 Plays the generated speech audio
-- 🌐 Supports multiple languages (default: English)
+- 🌐 Supports multiple languages
-- 💡 Lightweight and beginner-friendly
+- 💡 Lightweight and beginner - friendly

 ## 🛠️ Technologies Used :--
 - Python 🐍